julianshapiro/velocity/README.md

 ##Velocity 1.2.2

 **News**
-Pre-order the fantastic [Velocity.js book](https://twitter.com/Shapiro/status/559572916560343041) (in stores nationwide soon).
+You can now order the Kindle version of the [Velocity.js book](https://twitter.com/Shapiro/status/559572916560343041)!

 **Docs**
 [VelocityJS.org](http://VelocityJS.org)